 How Our Attorneys Can Help

 We assist grieving survivors with tasks like filing the required documentation and contacting the Ohio BWC and/or the Industrial Commission in Ohio to request death benefits.
 We can also make sure that the case is filed within the one-year statute of limitations that the state mandates for obtaining workers’ compensation death benefits.

 Living Maintenance and Living Maintenance Wage Loss

 Depending on the circumstances of your case, you also could be eligible to receive living maintenance or living maintenance wage loss benefits.
 Living maintenance can be awarded to injured workers who participate in rehabilitation programs.
-He or she can receive these benefits for no more than six months unless the BWC approves the extension.
+The injured workers can receive these benefits for no more than six months unless the BWC approves the extension.

-Living maintenance wage loss benefits can be paid to injured workers who complete a qualifying vocational program and continue to have physical limitations that cause him or her to suffer wage losses.
+Living maintenance wage loss benefits can be paid to injured workers who complete a qualifying vocational program and continue to have physical limitations that cause them to suffer wage losses.
 We can pursue either of these benefits for you if you qualify for them.

 Change of Occupation

 If you are able to return to work, you could qualify for a change of occupation under the state's workers’ compensation program.
 We can request on your behalf a change of occupation if your former position would expose you to conditions that would worsen or continue your illness or injury.